 Depending on how one's compiler is set up, adding

-to Source/Utility/fft.mkl.F90 may make it easier to compile this file.
+before the first line of Source/Utility/fft.mkl.F90 may make it easier to compile this file.

 When using the Intel compilers, Castep will use the option

 -msse3.
 If the

 executable is to be used only on the architecture which generated

 -xHost is a good option.
 However, if one

 wishes to have a portable executable,

 -msse3 -axavx might be better, at the expense